 One of the most common complaints I hear from my clients is “my dog is terrible walking on a leash!”
 This is a BIG problem.
 It often makes walking your dog such a miserable experience that eventually the dog doesn’t get walked at all.
 This is hugely detrimental to the dog, both physically and behaviorally, not to mention what it does to the dog-human relationship.
 Our dogs need to go outside everyday.
-Exercise requirements vary from dog to dog but walking is not only for fulfilling that exercise requirement, it is also for mental stimulation – your dog needs to sniff, see people, places and things in order to be happy!
+Exercise requirements vary from dog to dog but walking is not only for exercise; it is also for mental stimulation and enrichment – your dog needs to sniff, see people, places and things in order to be happy!
 They also need off-leash time but more about that here: Variety is the Spice of Life.

 The ultimate goal for leash training to me is that you do not NEED a leash (or a handle) to hold on to your dog.
-My goal for walks is to keep the leash slack.
+My first goal for walks is to keep the leash slack (loose).

 Getting your dog’s attention and having a connection with your dog are prerequisites for his response to any cues you give him.
 Building engagement with your dog so that you are walking together is the key.
 It’s not your walk or his walk it is OUR walk.
 The first thing I want to do is reward my dog for any engagement with me; when he looks at me or orients towards me.
 Start your leash walking with the ATTENTION GAME and FOCUS CUES – inside, before you even go out the door!
 Once you have your dog’s attention teach him an “reset button” behavior….